 MICHIGAN GHOST TOWN: The Lost City of Damon

-Looking at the photo gallery above, it's hard to imagine that there was once a booming lumber town at this site.
+Looking at the photo gallery below, it's hard to imagine that there was once a booming lumber town at this site.

 The town of Damon still shows up on maps but is basically a ghost town, with very little remnants of what it once was.